The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control

 \section{Additional Simulation Results}

 For the sake of completeness, we present additional simulation results for the classical low-dimensional setting, i.e., $p \leq n$.
-The data is generated as described in Section~IV-A. The specific values of the generic simulation setting in Section~IV-A and the parameters of the proposed T-Rex selector and the proposed extended calibration algorithm in Algorithm~2, i.e., the values of $n$, $p$, $p_{1}$, $T_{\max}$, $L_{\max}$, $K$, and $\text{SNR}$ are specified in the captions of Figure~\ref{fig: sweep p1 and sweep snr plots p = 100}.
+The data is generated as described in Section~\ref{subsec: Setup and Results}.
+The specific values of the generic simulation setting in Section~\ref{subsec: Setup and Results} and the parameters of the proposed \textit{T-Rex} selector and the proposed extended calibration algorithm in Algorithm~\ref{algorithm: Extended T-Rex}, i.e., the values of $n$, $p$, $p_{1}$, $T_{\max}$, $L_{\max}$, $K$, and $\text{SNR}$ are specified in the captions of Figure~\ref{fig: sweep p1 and sweep snr plots p = 100}.
 All results are averaged over $955$ Monte Carlo realizations.
 The simulations were conducted using the R packages \textit{TRexSelector}~\cite{machkour2022TRexSelector} and \textit{tlars}~\cite{machkour2022tlars}.

-All in all, the proposed \textit{T-Rex} selector controls the FDR at the target level of $10\%$, while, in terms of power, outperforming the \textit{fixed-X} knockoff method, the \textit{fixed-X} knockoff+ method, and the \textit{BY} method and showing a comparable performance to the \textit{BH} method.
+Summarizing in brief, the proposed \textit{T-Rex} selector controls the FDR at the target level of $10\%$ while, in terms of power, outperforming the \textit{fixed-X} knockoff method, the \textit{fixed-X} knockoff+ method, and the \textit{BY} method and showing a comparable performance to the \textit{BH} method.
 A detailed discussion of the simulation results is given in the captions of Figure~\ref{fig: sweep p1 and sweep snr plots p = 100} and its subfigures.